Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 10. Sign out as **aaduser1** and close the InPrivate browser window.

    > **Result**: You have created a new Microsoft Entra ID tenant, configured Microsoft Entra ID users, configured MFA, and tested the MFA experience for a user.

 ## Exercise 2: Implement Microsoft Entra ID Conditional Access Policies

-In this exercise, you will complete the following tasks
+In this exercise, you will complete the following tasks:
 - Task 1: Configure a conditional access policy.
 - Task 2: Test the conditional access policy.